Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 Before structuredClone()

-1. JSON parse/stringify method
+The JSON roundtrip method

 javascriptconst original = { name: "John", profile: { age: 30 } }; const copy = JSON.parse(JSON.stringify(original)); copy.profile.age = 31; console.log(original.profile.age); // Still 30 - success!